 |✓||Number of Non-motorized Fatalities and Non-motorized Serious Injuries|

-States have the option to establish any number of urbanized area targets and one non-urbanized area target, in addition to the required statewide targets, for any or all of the Safety Performance Measures.
-The urbanized and non-urbanized targets are not included in the determination of whether a State has met or made significant progress toward meeting its targets.
+States have the option to establish any number of urbanized area targets and one non-urbanized area target, in addition to the required statewide targets, for any or all of the safety performance measures.
+The urbanized and non-urbanized targets are not included in the determination of whether a State has met or made significant progress toward meeting its safety performance targets.

 If the actual outcome for a performance measure is equal to or less than the target, the target has been met.